victordantas1/orders-api/README.md

-# Orders Service API 📦
+# Orders Service API RESTful📦
 ## About 📕
-  <p>This project is an ordering service API, it can be used for food delivery and online product sales.</p>
+  <p>This project is an ordering service API, it can be used for food delivery and online product sales.
+This project was developed with instructions from Nelio Alves' Java and Spring Boot course, in order to exercise and improve the skills acquired during the course.</p>

 ## Features 🛠️
   -  Find, delete, post and update service users